 Marketo published an infographic (displayed below) arguing for content marketing (social media marketing) as the new rival to traditional advertising.
 While the infographic does a good job at exploring how folks use social media versus traditional media and how budget allocation for content marketing remains a small fraction of advertising budgets, what doesn’t come through clearly is the strategic and tactical implications of using social media versus traditional media.

-Strategic difference of social media versus traditional media
+The strategic difference of social media versus traditional media

 Social media is really a paradigm shift or change in world view rather than simply a new set of tactics.

-Traditional media relied heavily on a one-to-many paradigm — the brand creates a message and transmit that message to the masses through broadcast, print, radio, or signage.
+Traditional media relied heavily on a one-to-many paradigm — the brand creates a message and transmits that message to the masses through broadcast, print, radio, or signage.
 Traditional media is a one-way communication system that doesn’t create engagement or work toward promoting word of mouth — the hallmarks of social media.

 Why should brands care about engagement and word of mouth?